Alora Bopray

 NuCore Vinyl Flooring features durable low-VOC vinyl planks with a thick rigid core, an ideal flooring option for areas with high-traffic activities.
 Their planks also come with an affordable price list and an extensive range of styles, colors, and sizes.

-NuCore Vinyl Flooring products are also waterproof and have an anti-microbial coating on top that helps resist staining and odor-causing mold and mildew.
-For their NuCore Performance® planks, they use a technology called Techtanium Plus that provides an added level of protection to withstand scratches, scuffs, dents, and fading.
+NuCore products are also waterproof and have an anti-microbial coating on top that helps resist staining and odor-causing mold and mildew.
+For their NuCore Performance® planks, they use a technology called Techtanium Plus that provides an added level of protection that makes them scratch resistant and prevents fading.

-Moreover, NuCore Vinyl Flooring products have pre-attached hypoallergenic natural cork underlayment that provides noise resistance.
-Their vinyl planks are also easy to install even on existing hard-surface flooring, which makes them suitable flooring for areas, including kitchens, bathrooms, as well as basements, and even sunrooms.
+Moreover, NuCore waterproof Flooring products have pre-attached hypoallergenic natural cork underlayment that provides noise resistance.
+Their vinyl planks are also easy to install even on existing hard-surface flooring, which makes them suitable flooring for areas, including kitchens, living rooms and bathrooms, as well as basements, and even sunrooms.

 NuCore also comes with a lifetime limited residential warranty and a 15-year commercial warranty.
-For NuCore Performance, it offers a 20-year warranty.
+For NuCore Performance, it offers a 20-year warranty, which is great for any type of flooring.

 NuCore Vinyl Flooring didn’t specifically include what their wear layers are made of.
 Their planks are also likely susceptible to fading and damage, especially in areas exposed to direct sunlight or spaces with very high humidity.

-Unlike other kinds of flooring, Floor & Decor’s website doesn’t have any customer reviews.
+Unlike other kinds of flooring, Floor and Decor’s website doesn’t have any customer reviews.
 Reviews are important as they can strengthen a company’s credibility and customers’ confidence in buying products.

 Moreover, NuCore vinyl flooring products’ warranty is prorated, meaning the warranty coverage is reduced by 2% every year and covers less, depending on the time you used them.
 Additionally, the warranty doesn’t include labor costs and only applies to the original buyer.